Laurie is an animal lover who enjoys observing, researching, and writing about both pets and wildlife.

 When to Feed and How Much

-ALWAYS make sure your sulcata has access to fresh water (not including daily soakings).
-There is a myth that, because they're a desert species, they don't require water and this is simply not true and can cause illness in your pet.
+Always make sure your sulcata has access to fresh water (not including daily soakings).
+There is a myth that, because they're a desert species, they don't require water but this is simply not true, and not enough of it can cause illness.

 To learn more about caring for your sulcata, check out this article!
 If you have any questions or comments, feel free to post it below!